New silhouette scissors

 Ten years ago I purchased two identical steel silhouette scissors from a surgical supply store in Birmingham.
 Seven years later (as does occasionally happen) one of them went AWOL, leaving me with one.
 Contacting the suppliers I was told they no longer make that kind of scissor.
 A few weeks ago the second pair also disappeared, which left me feeling really bereft.
 Alas, the scissors which have twice cut portraits of the Queen, and created all the illustrations in my new book, are no more!
 I found myself going through a genuine period of grief.

 So how to replace them?
 After experimenting with a number of different blades I have plumbed for a pair of rather smart tungsten scissors with a serrated blade.
 Rather counter-intuitively the serrated blade grips the paper – acting a bit like a third hand – yet still produces a clean crisp line.
 At present I feel like I’m learning all over again, but first impressions are good.

 Scarily smart new scissors!

 Without wishing to get too technical (there’s more than enough of that in the book) I’m experiencing a slight increase in speed during the ‘first cut’ (the outline) and a slight decrease when performing ‘point work’ (the small holes I like to cut – for instance in the hair – which have become a kind of trademark style for me).
-Right now I’m greatly looking forward to the busy christmas season, which seems to start in earnest this week, so that I can get a chance to really see what these new scissors can do!
+Right now I’m greatly looking forward to the busy Christmas season (which starts in earnest this week) so that I can get a chance to really see what these new scissors can really do!

 Share this post